Rehearsal Venue / Times

 Wednesday evenings during school term time.
 Start 7.30, until 9.30.
 Tea break and chat at half time!
 St Oswald’s Catholic Church, 933 Lincoln Road, Peterborough.
 PE4 6AE.
 Car park behind church.

 Set up in spring 2018, Peterborough Community Orchestra welcomes players of any instrument, from grade 3 upwards (no certificate or audition required).
 All ages welcome from 11 to 111. (under 16’s must be accompanied by an adult).
 Family groups welcome.
 If you would like to play music with others, in a relaxed and fun atmosphere, then you will enjoy PCO.
 If you have not played for a long time, or are fed up with serenading yourself, then come along and meet us.
 Give us a try and see what you think!
 We always welcome new members.
-We play a wide variety of music, from classical to pop/rock, musical/theatre and everything in between.
+We play mainly but not exclusively classical music.

 Friday evenings from 7.30pm until 10.00pm, Hasland Methodist Church.